 Roberts, The Invisible Heart, chapters 5-7

-For Wednesday: do online readings by Dwight Lee on “marginal thinking.”
+For the week’s second class meeting: do online readings by Dwight Lee on “marginal thinking.”

 Roberts, The Invisible Heart, chapters 8-11

-For Wednesday: read excerpt from Matt Ridley’s The Rational Optimist (handout); do short paper on this reading
+For the week’s second class meeting: read excerpt from Matt Ridley’s The Rational Optimist (handout); do short paper on this reading

 Roberts, The Invisible Heart, chapters 12-15